What makes Montessori Great?

-Dr. Montessori wanted this environment to be open-ended, not a fixed system.
+Dr. Montessori wanted the learning environment to be open-ended, not a fixed system.
 She believed the classroom should be innovative, full of constant experimentation based upon observation of the child.
 It is a nourishing place; a place of self-construction which reveals personality and growth patterns.
 Not only must it contain all it needs, but all obstacles must be removed as well.

 Although Maria Montessori placed such emphasis on the environment, it is important to keep in mind several key ideas: